pdelong42/whatzit-puzzle/README.md

    shape).
 From that point, I can convolve each piece with the remaining space in generating trial solutions.

+ - I'll be manually "pre-compiling" the envelopes around each piece - the data structures representing the pieces will already have the envelope shapes built-in (hard-coded, as it were).
+This is non ideal, and I'm not crazy about it; but it's a shortcut I'm taking for now, until I get around to writing logic which autmatically calcualtes the envelopes, given a piece as input.

  - As the trial solutions are generated, the space to be filled will shrink while walking through any one particular trial solution.
 I should optimize this to account for the smaller space to be